 Flaw in the revisionist logic.
 Closer to here and now, the revisionists forget that many of the finest barbecue shrines cook hot and fast over direct heat.
 Let's take the fabled Dreamland BBQ in Tuscaloosa, AL, where they cook over an open hickory pit at 600°F and a rack of spareribs is done in less than an hour.
 Feel free to argue about the quality but you tell the Crimson Tide legions that they are not eating authentic barbecue!
 Not me.
 Nosiree.

 Flaw in the revisionist logic.
 In Memphis, bastions such as Corky's, The Rendezvous, A&R, and Cozy Corner cook with only charcoal briquets, no wood, over direct heat.
+The smoke comes from charcoal.
 Chicago is famous for its "aquarium" pits that also cook with direct heat over logs or coals.
 Is this not barbecue?
 Many of the top Texas barbecue joints use "pulley pits" that cook with direct heat over wood embers.
 Daniel Vaughn the full time barbecue critic of Texas monthly says "Nobody who eats at Cooper's Old Time Pit Bar-B-Que in Llano, which famously uses the direct-heat method, argues about whether they're eating barbecue or grilled meat.
 Their mouths are too full of brisket."

 Flaw in the revisionist logic.
 Let's consider one of the hallmarks of Texas barbecue: Hot guts, a coarsely ground sausage revered by all who taste it.
 The local barbecue joints sook it and sell it to groceries around the state.
 Says the estimable Mr. Vaughn: "We have no problem taking fully-cooked, pre-smoked sausages, warming them over a fire and calling it Texas barbecue.
 The only difference between that and grilling a hot dog is girth and the grinding method."